takenet/blip-docs/source/includes/en/concept.md

 - Using Builder (without any code)

 You can use the visual component **Builder** to build any type of bot.
 There is also a possibility to choice one of the available pre built bot **templates** and just make some quick customization.
-To know how to create a bot using Builder [click here](#getting-started-builder).
+To know how to create a bot using Builder [click here](#using-builder).

 - Using a SDK (C\# or JavaScript)

 For developers, it's possible to choose one of the available **SDKs** that enable them to build bots in a flexible and scalable way.
+There are 2 official SDKs available in C\# and Javascript language, [click here](#using-sdk-csharp) to see more informations about how to create a bot using one of these SDKs.

 - Using HTTP Webhooks (for any language)